 Website and Database Coordinator Internship

-Left Forum seeks to fill a part-time Website and Database Coordinator for the Spring/Summer 2013 periods.
+Left Forum seeks to fill a part-time Website and Database Coordinator for the Summer 2013-Spring 2014 periods.
 This internship starts immediately.
 This is a three to six month internship or a one or two semester internship and it can be scheduled according to the academic calendar year as needed.

 As Left Forum is currently working with expert web and database developers in a major development process, this internship will provide you with a rare opportunity to contribute to this formative process.
 It will also enable you to hone your technical and organizational skills and gain valuable, high-profile experience in the academic and nonprofit arenas.
 The position will help build an individual’s strengths in the areas of systems administration, configuration, operation and content management, and/or programming, and can be adapted to your specific interests.
 If you are interested in helping to build the website into a high traffic, highly user engaged site, this internship is for you.

 - Web operations (Drupal): including website configuration, displays (views), reports/exports, and content production.

 - Work and liaison with web and database developers

 - Database operations (CiviCRM): including configuration, communications, event operations, contact record management, importing, and group communications.

 - Work with Conference Coordinator to maintain databases and develop website